-21. What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?
+22. What public-facing documentation must a buyer produce in connection with the acquisition of a listed company?

-The Takeovers Code requires a bidder to post an offer document within 21 days of the date of the announcement of the terms of the offer.
+The Takeovers Code requires a bidder to post an offer document within 21 days (or, in the case of a securities offer, 35 days) of the date of the announcement of the terms of the offer.
 The offer document must contain information specified in the Takeovers Code to enable the target's shareholders to reach a properly informed decision.
 Such information includes the following: